Waste Reduction & Management Support for Events

 Food Serviceware

 Vermont state law prevents stores and food vendors from giving out single-use plastic products including straws, plastic stirrers, plastic bags, and Styrofoam cups and containers.
 Consider using reusable food service ware instead of single-use items such as plastic cutlery, paper cups, straws, and paper plates, none of which are recyclable.
 Keep in mind that compostable products such as compostable napkins, plates, cups, and utensils are NOT accepted for composting in Addison County.
-Alternatively, the HOPE Resale Store in Middlebury sells dishware and utensils for cents apiece, or ask your guests to bring their own reusable dishware.
+Alternatively, Marion's Place, the HOPE Resale Store in Middlebury, sells dishware and utensils for cents apiece, or ask your guests to bring their own reusable dishware.

 The District has Zero Waste Event Kits of reusable ceramic dishware, drinking glasses, and silverware available for events to borrow.